-Agencies should choose "FY 2021" or "FY 2022" for the Year.
-In rare cases where funding availability is very time sensitive, FY 2020 may be chosen for consideration; however, due to the timing of the final enactment of the budget, any FY 2020 adjustments would not be approved or available until towards the end of FY 2020.
+Agencies should choose "FY 2022" for the Year.
+In rare cases where funding availability is very time sensitive, FY 2021 may be chosen for consideration; however, due to the timing of the final enactment of the budget, any FY 2021 adjustments would not be approved or available until towards the end of FY 2021.